sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 In the Multi NPU devices, the services could be broadly classified into

-	* Global services like database, snmp, pmon, telemetry running in the dockers running in the linux "host" network namespace.
+*  Global services like database, snmp, pmon, telemetry running in the dockers running in the linux "host" namespace.

 *  NPU specific services like database, swss, syncd, bgp, teamd, lldp etc which runs in a separate "namespace" created.
 The method used currently to seggregate services per NPU is "linux network namespace" and there is a one-to-one mapping between the number of NPUs and linux network namesapces created.

+The database docker in the linux "host" namespace can be called the "global DB" service.
+The redis databases available here (decided by contents of database_config.json) would be APPL_DB, CONFIG_DB used to store the system wide attributes like AAA, syslog, ASIC to interface name mapping etc.

+There are also database docker per NPU in a separate "namespace".
+The redis databases there will include all the DB's viz.
+APPL_DB, CONFIG_DB, ASIC_DB, COUNTERS_DB etc and is used to store the interface/counters/state etc specific to the interfaces/features on that NPU.

 This approach is backward compatible to the Sonic devices with single NPU.
 The "globalDB" service could be considered equivalent to the database docker started in the linux "host" network namespace in single NPU device.
 We will discuss more on the design details of database docker service in this document.

-The database docker started in the linux "host" namespace can be called the "global DB" service.
-The redis databases available here (decided by contents of database_config.json) would be APPL_DB, CONFIG_DB used to store the system wide attributes like AAA, syslog, ASIC to interface name mapping etc.

-There are also database docker started per NPU in a separate "namespace".
-The redis databases there will include all the DB's viz.
-APPL_DB, CONFIG_DB, ASIC_DB, COUNTERS_DB etc and is used to store the interface/counters/state etc specific to the interfaces/features on that NPU.

 There will be a config_db.json file per database service, it will be named "/etc/sonic/config_db.json" for the "global DB" and /etc/sonic/config_db{NS}.json for the database service in the {NS} namespace.